Project-MONAI/tutorials/monailabel/README.md

 These tutorials demonstrate step-by-step installations and operations of MONAI Label server, client viewers, or datastore platforms.

+These notebooks can be downloaded and used for demonstration on local machines.
+Each one includes detailed installation steps for viewers, datastore, and MONAI Label server setup.

+Each tutorial is associated with a sample dataset for non-commercial use.
+APIs are provided for users to download datasets directly.

+Each tutorial provides MONAI Label plugin installation steps associated with the viewer.

 ## Content

 - Radiology App: